Working Groups by Product Line

 Digital Video Ad Format Guidelines Working Group

-This working group is now closed.
+This working group is now in hiatus.
 The DV In-Stream Ad Format Guidelines were made available to the public on Jan 8 2016.
 We are no longer taking contributors to this group until we need to start it up again in the future.
+However we reach out to the group members from time to time when questions about video ad formats come up.

 Digital Video Technical Standards Working Group